CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ### CORRUPTION POINTS

-A character’s corruption point total can be determined at any time by summing the corruption point values of: the corruption cards under his card **and** any other cards he controls (e.g., usually items).
+A character’s corruption point total can be determined at any time by summing the corruption point values of: the corruption cards under their card **and** any other cards they control (e.g., usually items).

 ### CORRUPTION CHECKS